-If you test positive using a rapid test, you must self-isolate and book a confirmatory standard test (PCR) online.
+If you test positive using a rapid test, you must:

 After a positive test result and self-isolation, people should not have a further test of either kind within 90 days of their positive test.